WasmEdge/docs/CONTRIBUTING.md

 # <a name="contributing-flow">Contribution Flow</a>

-To contribute to WasmEdge, have a look at [here](https://wasmedge.org/docs/contribute/overview)
+To contribute to WasmEdge Docs

 ## <a name="commit-signoff">Signing-off on Commits (Developer Certificate of Origin)</a>